anggiaramadhan/credit_card/README.md

 ## Troubleshooting

-Write `chmod u+x check.rb` in your terminal if permission was denied when execute `
+Write `chmod u+x check.rb` in your terminal if permission was denied when execute `check.rb`.